BCcampus/pressbooks-textbook/README.txt

 == Changelog ==

 See: https://github.com/BCcampus/pressbooks-textbook/commits/master for more detail

+= 1.2.0 (2014/10/15) =
+* adds ability to enable/disable comments
+* modifies term 'chapter' to 'page'
+* adds contributing authors to the homepage
+* moves location of the plugin settings
+* moves location of textbook downloads, for greater access

 = 1.1.7 (2014/09/22) =
 * adds the ability to search and import chapters from within your own instance of PB